How Strait of Hormuz Closure Triggers Oil Shock, LPG Risk & Rupee Fall In India

 A 5,000-Year Chokepoint — and Why Nobody Built a Backup

 The Strait of Hormuz has been a strategic maritime corridor since ancient Mesopotamian civilisations were trading through the Persian Gulf around 3000 BC.
-For most of that history it was a regional concern.
 The moment it became a global pressure point was the early twentieth century, when oil replaced coal as the world's dominant energy source.

 In 1908, a British company struck oil in southwestern Iran — the first major commercial oil discovery in the entire Middle East.
-That company would eventually become BP.
-The Iranian people saw almost none of the profits from their own resource for decades.
 In 1951, Iran's democratically elected Prime Minister Mohammad Mosaddegh nationalised the oil industry.
-Two years later, the CIA and British intelligence orchestrated a coup that overthrew him and reinstalled the Shah — a monarch who cooperated with Western oil interests.
+Two years later, the CIA and British intelligence orchestrated a coup that overthrew him.
 The CIA has declassified the documents confirming this.
 That coup planted the seed of generational grievance that drove the 1979 Islamic Revolution and, arguably, every hostile interaction between Iran and the West since.

-Yet despite this history — despite every analyst and government knowing for decades that 48% of the world's oil reserves depended on a single 21-mile channel that Iran could threaten at any moment — nobody built a meaningful alternative.
-The oil kept flowing and the money was too good.
-The US established permanent military bases in Bahrain, Qatar, Kuwait, and the UAE specifically to keep the strait open.
+Yet despite this history — despite every analyst and government knowing for decades that 48% of the world's oil reserves depended on a single 21-mile channel that Iran could threaten — nobody built a meaningful alternative.
 It worked — until February 28, 2026.

 Bypass Route Capacity vs Strait of Hormuz